• Elemental Navigator

 How do I know if I'm a fit for Project Track?

-The Project Track is designed for mature companies, looking to deploy a first-of-its-kind project.
-Successful companies are able to design and implement a multi-phase project with a commercial customer and have a dedicated project manager responsible for the success of the project.
+The Project Track is designed for Series A+ companies, looking to deploy a commercial project.
+Successful companies are able to design and implement a multiphase project with a commercial customer and have a dedicated project manager responsible for the success of the project.

 Can I apply to both tracks?
 Can I switch which track I'm applying to during the application process?